is having to choose between

 “But what alternative did Rhoen have?”
 Eena begged.

-“He could’ve put his trust in Derian from the beginning.”
+“He could have put his trust in Derian from the beginning.”

-chest, seeking comfort as she had many times in her dreams.
-His hand fell on her hair, a familiar
+comfort as she had many times in her dreams.
+His hand fell on her hair, a

 “It’s not fair,” she whispered.